kaddy120/kaddy120.github.io/md/bookmarks.md

 8. [How intelligence leads to avoidance](https://www.youtube.com/watch?v=Hq32ZIz1EBE) a YouTube video by Dr. K, Harvard Psychiatrist.
 10. [Creating vs learning](https://www.quora.com/Do-you-enjoy-learning-more-or-creating-What-are-you-learning-and-what-are-you-creating)
 How to be a great programmer | John Carmack and Lex Fridman
-2. [Boost your productivity: Cripple your technology](https://matt.might.net/articles/cripple-your-technology/) by Mattmight is about deliberately limiting the capabilities of your technology to reduce procrastination.
+11. [Boost your productivity: Cripple your technology](https://matt.might.net/articles/cripple-your-technology/) by Mattmight is about deliberately limiting the capabilities of your technology to reduce procrastination.
+12. [What Is Eat the Frog?
+A Dead Simple System for Productivity Minimalists](https://todoist.com/productivity-methods/eat-the-frog) speaks to doing your most difficult and important task first everyday.

 ## CSS
 1. [Modern Fluid Typography Using CSS Clamp — Smashing Magazine ](https://www.smashingmagazine.com/2022/01/modern-fluid-typography-css-clamp/)